aosabook/500lines/pedometer/chapter.md

 $a_{t} = a_{u} - 0.98$\
 $a_{u} = a_{t} + 0.98$

-This means that we can simply add 0.98 to every single y value, resulting in the first graph we saw, and making our step counting once again a matter of counting the points when the sine wave crosses the x-axis in the positive direction.
+This means that we can add 0.98 to every single y value, resulting in the first graph we saw, and making our step counting once again a matter of counting the points when the sine wave crosses the x-axis in the positive direction.

 What if, however, our silly stick man holds the phone in a more wonky, but still consistent, position?